 Hydrogen sulfide concentrations were below levels of public health concern.
 Hydrogen sulfide levels are measured by the highly sensitive Jerome meter, which detects hydrogen sulfide specifically.
 Reduced sulfur compounds were periodically detected by AreaRAE monitors, but previous sampling has shown that these detections are primarily due to a reduced sulfur compound with strong odor but lower toxicity.
-Reduced sulfur compound concentrations were below levels of public health concern established for hydrogen sulfide, except for one hour on June 16 at a commercial location northeast of the landfill, when concentrations exceeded an odorbased threshold for hydrogen sulfide.
+Reduced sulfur compound concentrations were below levels of public health concern established for hydrogen sulfide, except for one hour on June 8 at a commercial location east of the landfill and one hour on June 9 at a commercial location southwest of the landfill, when concentrations exceeded an odor-based threshold for hydrogen sulfide.
 During that time period, individuals may have experienced symptoms associated with exposure to strong odors.